will3348/dsgn270-codejournal/README.md

 - I installed couple good plugins including stylelist, css export, figma tailwind.
 - I created c0l0r scheme, typography, and my own components(buttons, cards).

+- The reason doing that is preset some components.
+Then I can reuse them in future. fast and easy.

 ![](/assets/library.png)